yshshi/theStorezee/README.md

 # Storezee - Personal Luggage Assistant Website

-A modern, responsive website for Storezee, a personal luggage assistant startup that provides secure luggage storage at verified locker points with smart-lock tracking and real-time delivery via Saathi partners.
+A modern, responsive website for Storezee, a personal luggage assistant startup that provides secure luggage storage at verified locker points with smart tracking and real-time delivery via Saathi partners.

 ## Features